-The liquidity indicator for Park City has decreased over the time period shown due to the issue of General Obligation (or voter approved) bonds in 1999, 2000, 2003, 2004, 2006, 2008, 2009, and 2010.
-The majority of these G.O. bonds were allocated for the purchase of open space\.
+The liquidity indicator for Park City has decreased marginally in 2020 due to the issue of General Obligation (or voter approved).
+These G.O. bonds were allocated for the purchase of open space.
 Issuing these bonds increases the long term debt and the current liability account, thus decreasing the liquidity ratio.
 The warning trend to be aware of in analyzing these measures, is a decreasing liquidity ratio in conjunction with an increase in long term debt.
-This indicates that a government might struggle to cover its financial obligations in the future.

-Although it is apparent that the liquidity ratio has declined over the time period shown, it should be noted that the ratio is still above the 100% level, and that the issued G.O. bonds have a dedicated revenue source in property taxes.
+Although it is apparent that the liquidity ratio has declined over the time period shown, it should be noted that the ratio is still significantly above the 100% level, and that the issued G.O. bonds have a dedicated revenue source in property taxes.
 The Utah State Constitution states that direct debt issued by a municipal corporation should not exceed 4% of the assessed valuation, Park City has a more stringent policy of 2% of assessed valuation.
-The percentage of long-term debt to assessed valuation has been decreasing since 2010 and it is well below the City policy of 2%.
+The percentage of long-term debt to assessed valuation has been decreasing since 2019 and it is well below the City policy of 2%.

-Current Assets - CAFR FY19 pg.
-25, (General - Total).
-Current Liabilities - CAFR FY19 pg.
-25, (General - Total Liabilities+Total deferred inflows of resources).
-Taxable Valuation- Summit County Assessor's Office, Gross Bonded Long-Term Debt - CAFR FY19 Schedule 14.
-Current Assets - CAFR FY19, Current Liabilities - CAFR FY19, Assessed Valuation- CAFR FY19, Gross Bonded Long-Term Debt - CAFR FY19 Table 14
+Current Assets - CAFR FY20 pg.
+28, (General - Total).
+Current Liabilities - CAFR FY20 pg.
+28, (General - Total Liabilities+Total deferred inflows of resources).
+Taxable Valuation - Utah State Tax Comission, Net Debt Applicable to Limit - CAFR FY20 Schedule 17.